 A current hypothesis for the cause of brain zaps is that they may be due to declining levels of GABA.
 Drugs associated with brain zaps (SSRIs, benzodiazepines, ecstacy and Adderall) are all associated with an increase in GABA levels in the brain, and we know from a number of studies that when GABA levels fall, a number of withdrawal symptoms are possible.
 For example, low levels of GABA can trigger seizures, so it’s been speculated that brain zaps may actually be a form of a mild, localized seizure.

-4 Natural Treatments for Brain Zaps & Prevention
+4 Natural Treatments for Brain Zaps and Prevention

 1. Taper From Drugs Slowly